 - Getting set up with the Genesis Framework (Google search LOVES Genesis)

-- Picking a theme – this can be FREE or you can buy one that catches your eye (I use themes from this company) Other options include: Pretty Darn Cute Themes and Code + Coconut Themes
+- Picking a theme – this can be FREE or you can buy one that catches your eye (I use themes from this company) Other options include themes from Code + Coconut

-- Find a company to host your website each month (I use Bluehost for this website and GoDaddy for my niche site)
+- Find a company to host your website each month (I use Bluehost for this website).

 If you are a freelancer and still trying to weigh the pros and cons of creating a website for your business, this is where my friend Gina comes in.